-Screen Shades is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Screen Shades is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.

 Users with sensitive eyes might prefer to tone down the display because it hurts their eyes.
 Apple provides keyboard controls to control backlighting.
 Screen Shades lets you tint the entire screen.